Creating an inclusive workplace for people with disabilities

 Creating an inclusive environment with flexible working

-As a disabled person, it takes you longer to get anywhere than it does for a non-disabled person, because you can't always go direct to where you want to go.
-Sometimes you've got to go to the nearest accessible train station or you've got to find accessible parking.
-You can't jump on a train at the nearest local stop.
+As someone with a disability, it takes me longer to get somewhere , because I can't always go direct to where I want to go.
+Sometimes I’ve got to go to the nearest accessible train station or find accessible parking.
+Working from home means I can maximise my time and productivity.

 ""